If you have more questions please contact us and we will be happy to help you.

 What about damp?
 [Back to top]

-ModCell® is delivered to site as closed panels with all but the finishing surfaces applied.
-Relative Humidity (RH) and moisture levels are measured at the factory gate.
-Research has shown that damp is kept at bay naturally as part of the breathable properties of the materials used
+ModCell® is delivered to site as fully closed and weather proof panels.
+Moisture content levels are measured at the factory gate.
+Research has shown that damp is kept at bay naturally as part of the breathable properties of the materials used.

 What sizes do they come in?
 [Back to top]

 There are no standard sizes, as such designers are free to design as they like.
 The structural engineering and spread of flame/acoustic requirement of the project will dictate the size.
 This work is completed by ModCell® as part of package included in our overall costs.

 Can I get get curved panels?